Manabender/Underdogs-Cup-Twitch-Guessbot/README.md

 Short answer: Sure!

 Longer answer: Using this bot requires a bit of technical know-how.
 Also, you won't be using my *bot*, so to speak, but my *code*.
 You will need to create your own twitch account for your instance my bot code to use and supply its credentials in a separate file.
 You'll also need to change a few things, like <code>BOT_CONTROLLER</code> and <code>CHAT_CHANNEL</code>.
 But, assuming you know how to use it, I don't mind if you do.
 It would be nice if you gave credit where credit is due, of course.

+Note that you will need a file named <code>scores.txt</code> in the folder that the script runs in, and it must contain a valid JSON, otherwise it will fail to launch properly.
+An empty JSON <code>{}</code> is sufficient.
+The script will update this file after every round.